Ostrinia scapulalis: Parasites

-While Lydella thompsoni and Pseudoperichaeta nigrolineata both are known to parasitize other hosts, Macrocentrus cingulum is primarily associated with Ostrinia.
+While L. thompsoni and P. nigrolineata both are known to parasitize other hosts, M. cingulum is primarily associated with Ostrinia.
 Certain parasites such as Trichogramma brassicae are also used for biological control.

 Defense mechanisms

 The adzuki bean borer is able to emit ultrasonic pulses at 40 kHz.
 This can be used in the context of mating, but it can also be used to fend off predators that use ultrasound as a locating mechanism.
 The adzuki bean borer generates these pulses and flies erratically to confuse and escape predation, specifically from bats.

 Parental care

 Oviposition

-The life cycle of O. scapulalis begins during oviposition.
-Oviposition behavior has been found to be influenced by oviposition-deterring pheromones (ODPs), also known as host-marking pheromones (MPs), that emanate from egg masses laid by other conspecific females.
+The lifecycle of O. scapulalis begins during oviposition.
+Oviposition behavior has been found to be influenced by oviposition-deterring pheromones, also known as host-marking pheromones (MPs), that emanate from egg masses laid by other conspecific females.
 A female that is ready to oviposit tends to reject hosts that are marked with MPs to favor unmarked hosts.